Skip to navigation Skip to content

 Do special circumstances exist?

-• Yes, resubmit the request for information.
-DOC reason for extension including special circumstances.
-Set a new review date.
+• Yes, for coding, see Table 1 > Step 11 on the Process Direct tab in Requesting information (CLK).
 Procedure ends here until response is received or new review date is reached

-• No, the customer has failed to reply to correspondence, see Step 1 in Table
+• No, the customer has failed to reply to correspondence, see Table 2

 8

-Update the customer's record with the information provided.
-If the customer's circumstances preclude payment, payment will be automatically suspended or cancelled.
-If income affects payments, rate of payment or Working Credit balance may change.
+Update the student's record with the information provided.
+If the student's circumstances preclude payment, payment will be automatically suspended or cancelled.

 Procedure ends here.